zulip/zulip-mobile/docs/push-notifications.md

-Now, follow the instructions in [dev-server.md](dev-server.md) to log into the dev server, using a production build of the app -- that is, the Zulip iOS app, installed from the App Store.
+Now, follow the instructions in [dev-server.md](dev-server.md) to log into the dev server, using a production build of the app -- that is, the Zulip app installed from the App Store or Play Store.

 A tip for testing Zulip's push notifications: simulate a private conversation between two users, and make sure that you don't have the Zulip app open while you're doing so.
-For example, if you've logged in as `Iago` on your iOS device, log in as `Polonius` via a web browser, and send a PM from `Polonius` to `Iago`.
+For example, if you've logged in as `Iago` on your mobile device, log in as `Polonius` via a web browser, and send a PM from `Polonius` to `Iago`.

-You should see a push notification appear on your iOS device!
+You should see a push notification appear on the mobile device!